 Biodiversity

 Being situated in the middle of North and South America, Costa Rica is incredibly diverse in its plant and animal life.
-The forests are filled with mammals and reptiles while the sea is bursting with marine life.
+The forests are filled with mammals and reptiles, while the sea is teeming with marine life.

 National Parks